-4. How to clean floor grout without scrubbing
+How to clean grout mold

-1. Spray the grout with the product, leave it to work for a few minutes.
+- We’re fans of HG's mould remover which works on different grout colors also, Just make sure you’re wearing gloves to use it.
+Spray the grout with the product, leave it to work for a few minutes.

-2. Brush the grout with a stiff brush (an old toothbrush is perfect; an old nail brush will do).
+- Brush the grout with a stiff brush (an old toothbrush is perfect; an old nail brush will do).

-4. Repeat the treatment if necessary.
+- Repeat the treatment if necessary.

 How to clean tile grout using a grout pen

 If, once you've cleaned your tile grout, it still looks unsatisfyingly yellow or grey, take a grout pen to it – the next best thing to hacking out the old grout and regrouting.

 It won't clean your tiles and it won't last forever but it will brighten the tile grout for some time.
 These pens usually have anti-fungal properties so they'll discourage mould growth, too.